Learning to Fly: Let's simulate evolution in Rust (pt 3)

 So far, learning whoa so much on the way, we've implemented two separate components: a neural network and a genetic algorithm.

-In the upcoming, last post of this series we'll integrate both algorithms and implement a snazzy user interface that'll allow us to see beyond lists of floating-point numbers.
-As promised, that's where the JavaScript and WebAssembly will come to play.
+In the upcoming, last post of this series we'll integrate both algorithms and implement a snazzy user interface that'll allow us to see beyond lists of floating-point numbers - as promised, that's where the JavaScript and WebAssembly will come to play.